narner/GRT-iOS-HelloWorld/README.md

 [SwiftR](https://github.com/kalanyuz/SwiftR) is used for visualizing the acellerometer data.

-If you'd like help with using the GRT in your Swift project, I can be reached at nicholasarner (at) gmail (dot) com.

 ## NOTE:
 Since I worked on this project, there's been a lot of advancemenrts in [Apple's CoreML framework](https://developer.apple.com/documentation/coreml), including the ability to [create Motion Activity Classifiers using CreateML](https://developer.apple.com/videos/play/wwdc2019/426/).
 If you're looking to create a gestural recognition system for iOS from scratch, I would recommend taking a look at the linked Apple talk.